What is Lord Mayor’s Youth Advisory Council (LMYAC)?

 Have a look through some of the agendas of past LMYAC meetings here.

-Over the past several years, LMYAC students have contributed shape Brisbane’s future in many different ways.
+Over the past several years, LMYAC students have contributed to shape Council’s work and Brisbane’s future in many different ways.
 Some examples of students’ achievements include:

 - Planned and developed Skate workshops for younger children at Ferny Grove Skate Park